Electroweak monopoles and magnetic dumbbells in grand unified theories

-It is important to clarify that the $SU(5)$ model does not predict topologically stable electroweak monopoles or strings associated with electroweak breaking.
-To this end, we concentrate on the electroweak sector of the model, where the generator of $U(1)_Y$ is taken as $2Y$ so that it has integral eigenvalues and thus periodicity $2\pi$.
-We note that inside $SU(5)$, the electroweak gauge symmetry is $G=SU(2)_L\times U(1)_Y/Z_2$, where $Z_2$ is generated by the element $(-1,-1)= (e^{i\pi T^3_L},e^{i\pi 2Y})$ of $SU(2)_L\times U(1)_Y$.
+It is important to clarify that the $SU(5)$ model does not predict topologically stable electroweak monopoles or strings associated with the electroweak breaking.
+To this end, we concentrate on the electroweak sector of the model, where the generator of $U(1)_Y$ is taken as $2Y$ so that it has integral eigenvalues and, thus, periodicity $2\pi$.
+We note that inside $SU(5)$, the electroweak gauge symmetry is $G=SU(2)_L\times U(1)_Y/Z_2$, where $Z_2$ is generated by the element $(-1,-1)= (e^{i\pi T^3_L},e^{i\pi 2Y})$ of $SU(2)_L\times U(1)_Y$ with $T^3_L={\rm diag}(1,-1)$.
 Indeed, this element acts as the identity element on the $SU(2)_L$ doublet with $Y=-1/2$ and, consequently, on all the representations of the model including the real triplet with $Y=0$, as well as any other complex triplets with integral hypercharge.
-The second homotopy group of the vacuum manifold is \beq \pi_2\left(\frac{G}{U(1)_{em}}\right)= \pi_1\left(U(1)_{em}\right)_G, \eeq where the right hand side consists of all the homotopically non-trivial loops in $U(1)_{em}$ which are trivial in $G$.
-The smallest non-trivial loop in $U(1)_{em}$ corresponds to a $2\pi$ rotation along $Q=(T^3_L+2Y)/2$, which is equivalent to a $\pi$ rotation along $T^3_L$ accompanied by a $\pi$ rotation along $2Y$ interpolating between $(1,1)$ and $(-1,-1)$ in $G$.
-This is the smallest closed loop in $G$ and is homotopically non-trivial.
-The fundamental (first homotopy) group in the right hand side of Eq.~(\ref{homopi2}) is therefore trivial, and there are no topologically stable electroweak monopoles.
-Moreover, the fundamental group of the vacuum manifold \beq \pi_1\left(\frac{G}{U(1)_{em}}\right)= \pi_0\left(U(1)_{em}\right)_G, \eeq is also trivial since both $G$ and $U(1)_{em}$ are connected, and no stable strings appear either.
+The second homotopy group of the vacuum manifold is \beq \pi_2\left(\frac{G}{U(1)_{em}}\right)= \pi_1\left(U(1)_{em}\right)_G, \eeq where the right-hand side consists of all the homotopically nontrivial loops in the electromagnetic gauge group $U(1)_{em}$ which are trivial in $G$.
+The smallest nontrivial loop in $U(1)_{em}$ corresponds to a $2\pi$ rotation along the electric charge generator $Q=(T^3_L+2Y)/2$, which is equivalent to a $\pi$ rotation along $T^3_L$ accompanied by a $\pi$ rotation along $2Y$ interpolating between $(1,1)$ and $(-1,-1)$ in $G$.
+This is the smallest closed loop in $G$ and is homotopically nontrivial.
+The fundamental (first homotopy) group in the right-hand side of Eq.~(\ref{homopi2}) is therefore trivial, and there are no topologically stable electroweak monopoles.
+Moreover, the fundamental group of the vacuum manifold \beq \pi_1\left(\frac{G}{U(1)_{em}}\right)= \pi_0\left(U(1)_{em}\right)_G \eeq is also trivial, since both $G$ and $U(1)_{em}$ are connected, and no stable strings appear either.